The Testimony of Gethsemane - Part 3 - Your Final Exam

 This took place after the last supper on the 13th of Nisan and, while still prior to the crossing of the Kidron over unto the Mount of Olives, it is relevant within the context of what happens at Gethsemane.
 It is the Lord’s pronouncement of a coming test of faith, a test that would separate based upon the endurance of one’s faith.

-I chose to show the NASB rendering of this passage instead of the NIV because the NIV adds an extra occurrence of the name “Simon” that textual criticism doesn't seem to support.
 When the Lord initially addresses him, saying “Simon, Simon,” the repetition suggests division, the meaning of the number two.
 This is perhaps our first clue in the passage leading up to Gethsemane that the corporate church symbolized by the man Simon Peter will be divided.
-The Lord then names this man a third time, calling him Peter.
+The Lord then names this man a third time, calling him Peter in verse 34.
 If you think this observation is insignificant, you’re still ignorant of the fact that nothing in the Bible is trivial.
 Our Lord was not just being colorful in his speech when he addressed his disciple in this fashion at this time.
 Perfection is exhibited in every detail of our Lord’s communication, and most certainly in the matter of numbering as the man we know as Simon Peter was named a total of three times in this one brief address.

 Simon was the name used the first two times and Peter the last, comparing to the character of each of the three divisions of the church in order.
 The first two divisions (the Bride and then those who are the subject of Revelation 7:9-17) are the “Simons,” those who will indeed hear and heed the warning about resisting the temptation to resist martyrdom.
 The final division of the church will consist of those who succumb to the temptation and deny the Lord, being the "Peter" company, the weak and insubstantial “living stones” in the temple of God.